 Somewhat mysteriously, one of the most common search terms that leads to this website is some variant on ‘subway tile.’
 It’s not entirely surprising, as I have certainly commented about good tile before, but perhaps it’s time to give the people what they want…

 In both of these cases, we went with straight-forward, affordable white tile.
-We didn’t worry about the fact that modern subway tile, at least the stuff that’s reasonable to purchase, bares only a passing resemblance to the stuff installed in
+We didn’t worry about the fact that modern subway tile, at least the stuff that’s reasonable to purchase,

 Recently I’ve been playing more with taking the general rectangle of the subway tile and tweaking it, either in scale, direction, or layout.
 A number of clients have settled on doing a staggered vertical pattern (the classic subway on its side) which I noticed for the first time on the set of House (happens to be in the morgue, full warning).
 I especially like this with large rectangles, as it can give some great verticality and height to an otherwise cramped space.
 Photos when installation is complete!